Bugzey/Team-Midas/README.md

 Our article page on the site of Data Science Society: [Link](https://github.com/Bugzey/Team-Midas)

+**We reached 2-nd place in the competition finals!
+Great job, everybody!**

 ## Project Organisation
 The project is structured following the Cross-Industry Standard Practice in Data Mining (CRISP-DM).
 We include the following folders: